 The deepwater field is expected to hold approximately 30 trillion cubic feet of lean gas, making it the biggest gas discovery in the Egyptian Mediterranean Sea.
 The reservoir further has upside potential at the deeper Cretaceous target.

-The gas produced from the field is expected to be distributed within Egypt, while the excess will be exported to overseas markets.
+The gas produced from the field is distributed within Egypt, while the excess will be exported to overseas markets.

-Phase I of the project envisages the development of six production wells to produce an initial 1bcf/d of gas in 2017, and is expected to reach its peak production capacity of 2.7bcf/d by 2019.
+Phase I of the project included the development of six production wells to produce an initial 1bcf/d of gas in 2017, and reached its peak production capacity of 2.7bcf/d in August 2019.

-The project will involve the construction and installation of an offshore control and production platform, which will further be connected to an onshore processing plant by means of subsea pipelines.
+The project involved the construction and installation of an offshore control and production platform, which is further connected to an onshore processing plant by means of subsea pipelines.